Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 This is because you apply for numerous jobs without the time to care about knowing the company.
 So what do you do?
 You machine gun and hope that one of your bullets hits the mark.

-In some cases, it may work but leading with this kind of mindset will only set you up for ruin and make you miss out on amazing job opportunities.
+In some cases, it may work, but leading with this mindset will only set you up for ruin and cause you to miss out on amazing job opportunities.

-So, before hitting the “Apply” button, carve out some time to do your homework and become familiar with the industry/company.
+So, before hitting the “Apply” button, carve out some time to do your homework and familiarize yourself with the industry/company.

 But how do you do this?
 Where do you start?